 Action to Date

-A City staff report on the application in April 2023 outlined numerous issues with the proposal, including the scope and scale of the structures and the lack of public space on the West Island.
-It is clear from this assessment that Province has failed to prove its plan fits into our vision for our waterfront.
-It also specifically noted that an Environmental Assessment should be conducted for the West Island, which the Province has refused to do.
+In April 2023, a City staff report on the Province’s application found numerous issues with the proposal, including the scope and scale of the structures and the lack of public space on the West Island.
+It is clear from this assessment that the Province failed to prove its plan fits into our vision for our waterfront.

 I am grateful for the tremendous public response to this proposal and participation in the City consultation process I worked to create with City staff.
-In April 2023, hundreds of people attended in-person and virtual meetings on the application, with many more providing comments to City staff online, overwhelmingly stating strong opposition to the proposal.
+In April 2023, hundreds of people attended in-person and virtual meetings on the application, with many more providing comments to City staff online.
+Responses overwhelmingly stated strong opposition to the proposal.
 You can read a summary of the comments here.

-Also in April, my colleagues on General Government Committee adopted my recommended motion to defer consideration of a transfer of City lands at Ontario Place being demanded by the Ford government until City Council makes a decision on the application and receives information on the terms of the lease with Therme.
+Also in April 2023, my colleagues on the General Government Committee adopted my recommended motion to defer considering the Ford government’s demands to transfer City lands at Ontario Place until City Council makes a decision on the application and receives information on the terms of the lease with Therme.